Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 It’s just going to be a bit harder - but we’ll share some tactics you can try.

-But what if you’ve realized you don’t actually want to join Forbes’ contributor network, or that you have low chances of getting accepted?
+So, let's say you’ve realized you don’t actually want to join Forbes’ contributor network, or that you have low chances of getting accepted.
+Now what?

 Here’s what we can learn from George.